James A. A. Pierre: Legacy and achievements

 With this legislation, one of the traditional privileges and prerequisites of prior Chief Justices was abolished.
 Prior to the enactment it was the unilateral right of the Chief Justice to instruct Circuit Court judges by mandate to admit any applicant to the Bar.

-As a necessary adjunct and to ensure the continuous supply of a body of academically trained and competent young lawyers, he was an avid supporter of the Louis Arthur Grimes Law School of the University of Liberia.
+As a necessary adjunct and to ensure the continuous supply of a body of academically trained and competent young lawyers, he was a supporter of the Louis Arthur Grimes Law School of the University of Liberia.
 He initiated the Clerkship program under which third year honor students were selected to clerk for justices of the Supreme Court.

 In an attempt to upgrade judicial appointments, Chief Justice Pierre in conjunction with the Bar, created a screening committee to submit names to the President to fill judicial vacancies.
 This committee was named the Brownell Committee in honor of its first chairman, and the oldest practicing counselor of the Supreme Court Bar, the Counsellor Nete Sie Brownell.
 The work and effectiveness of the committee were reflected in the high caliber of subsequent judicial appointments.

 He made strenuous efforts to improve the Liberian Judiciary by initiating yearly judicial seminars.
 His attempts were not limited to the national level, and during his incumbency, he ensured that both the Bench and the Bar actively participated in both regional and international judicial conferences.

-He, along with Honorable M. Hidayatullah of India, Honorable Blazo Jovanovic of Yugoslavia, Honorable Warren E. Burger of the United States, Honorable Terje Wold of Norway and Honorable Azu Crabbe of Ghana, was one of only six Chief Justice worldwide selected to be judges at a mock trial of the International Court of Justice organized by the Fifth Conference on World Peace through Law at the Third World Assembly of Judges held in Belgrade, Yugoslavia.
+He, along with Honorable Mohammed Hidayatullah of India, Honorable Blazo Jovanovic of Yugoslavia, Honorable Warren E. Burger of the United States, Honorable Terje Wold of Norway and Honorable Samuel Azu Crabbe of Ghana, was one of only six Chief Justice worldwide selected to be judges at a mock trial of the International Court of Justice organized by the Fifth Conference on World Peace through Law at the Third World Assembly of Judges held in Belgrade, Yugoslavia.
 The mock trial, known as the Belgrade Spaceship, took place in July 1971.

 Also in 1971, he hosted a judicial conference of West African Anglophone Chief Justices in Monrovia.
 One of the recommendations of the conference was the establishment of an Economic Community of West African States (ECOWAS) West African Court of Justice to adjudicate regional disputes and this has now been implemented and the ECOWAS Court established.

 In January 2008, the Supreme Court of Liberia established the James A. A. Pierre Judicial Institute with the goal of enhancing the legal system in Liberia by providing proper training to all judicial officers and court staff.
 In June 2008 President Ellen Johnson Sirleaf launched the Institute at a ceremony held at the Temple of Justice in Monrovia.
 The Institute had its first graduating class from its Professional Magistrate Training Program in June 2011.